rodrigoparri/MathUtilities/README.md

 ## INTRODUCTION

-Math utilities is a open source repo with several math operations includin linear algebra and calculus.
+Math utilities is a open source repo with several math operations including linear algebra and calculus.